env3d-lessons/python-data-transformation-project/README.md

 ![race chart expected format](https://raw.githubusercontent.com/dexplo/bar_chart_race/gh-pages/images/wide_data.png)

 So we need to transform our tuition data into this format, with the first row listing the institution names and the first column being a date.
-The following script can perform such a transformation (assuming we rename the data file to tuition.csv):
+The following python script can perform such a transformation (assuming we rename the data file to tuition.csv):

 ```bash